alinaavanesyan/alina/pages/projects/plant-insect-interaction.md

 project_id: dissertation_phd
 order:      2
 excerpt:    '
-In my Ph.D. dissertation I explored the interactions between insect herbivores and their host plants within the context of invasion ecology.
+In my Ph.D. dissertation at the University of Cincinnati I explored the interactions between insect herbivores and their host plants within the context of invasion ecology.
 Specifically, I was interested in the potential impact of generalist insects on the successful spread of exotic plants.
-Using a grasses-grasshoppers model, I combClick for more information.'
+Using a grasses-grasshoppers model.'
 ---

 **Ph.D.
 Dissertation**: Native versus exotic Grasses: the interaction between generalist insect